New Project 'Built with Django'!

 Launching a new hobby project.
 I am making a curated list of products built with Django.

 Last week, I purchased Ryan Kulp's course on buying, improving, and selling microbusinesses (affiliate link).
-One of the reasons I bought this course was to learn another skill (bseides, data analysis and web developemnt) that could potentially become financially stable.
+One of the reasons I bought this course was to learn another skill (bseides, data analysis and web developemnt) he help my on a path to become financially independent.
 The other reason is that I desperately wanted to see how one would purchase a business without having a ton of cash upfront.
 Finally, I have been following Ryan for a while now, and he is just a cool dude, with a lot to share.

 This is not a post about this course, though.
 I will write a short review of the course once I finish it.
 For now, I want to share a new project I am working on and how I came up with it.